Ole Miss Rebels football: Ed Orgeron era (2005–2007)

 Ed Orgeron took over on December 16, 2004.
 Named the 2004 National Recruiter of the Year by The Sporting News and Rivals.com, he compiled two of the best-ranking signing classes in 2006 and 2007.
 This did not lead to on-the-field success.
 In 2007, Ole Miss was last in the SEC in scoring offense, turnover margin, rushing offense, rushing defense, punt returns, opponent first downs, red-zone offense, opponent third-down conversions, field goal percentage, time of possession and kickoff coverage.

-The 2007 season was an unmitigated disaster for the Rebels.
-They went winless in the SEC for the first time since 1982 and ended the season at 3–9 (0–8 in SEC play).
+In 2007, the Rebels went winless in the SEC for the first time since 1982 and ended the season at 3–9 (0–8 in SEC play).
 Orgeron was fired on November 24, 2007.

 Houston Nutt era (2008–2011)

-Three days later, Houston Nutt was hired as the next head football coach, just five weeks after he defeated Ole Miss as the head coach of the Arkansas Razorbacks.
+Three days later, Houston Nutt was hired as the next head football coach, just five weeks after he had defeated Ole Miss as the head coach of the Arkansas Razorbacks.

-During Nutt's first season, he guided the Ole Miss Rebels to a 9–4 record with marquee victories over the eventual BCS National Champion Florida Gators, the reigning BCS National Champion LSU Tigers, and the Texas Tech Red Raiders in the 2009 Cotton Bowl Classic.
+In Nutt's first season, he guided the Ole Miss Rebels to a 9–4 record with marquee victories over the eventual BCS National Champion Florida Gators, the reigning BCS National Champion LSU Tigers, and the Texas Tech Red Raiders in the 2009 Cotton Bowl Classic.
 The Rebels posted their 600th win on September 27, 2008, when they defeated the Gators 31–30.
 At season's end, the Rebels were ranked in the Top 15 in both major polls.

 But in the 2010 and 2011 seasons, the Rebels won a total of six games, and in the latter season, went winless in SEC play.
 On November 7, 2011, athletic director Pete Boone forced Nutt to resign, effective at the end of the season, citing what ESPN called the program's "total decline".

 NCAA investigators later concluded that Nutt had allowed athletes to play while ineligible.
 In 2019, the NCAA punished Ole Miss for these violations and others committed by his successor, Hugh Freeze, by stripping the team of 33 wins over six seasons.
 This included all four wins in 2010 and two wins in 2011, making those season the Rebels' first official winless ones in more than a century.